 Sirek, D. (2016).
 Providing contexts for understanding musical narratives of power in the classroom: Music, politics, and power in Grenada, West Indies.
 Action, Criticism & Theory for Music Education, 15(3), 151-179. http://act.maydaygroup.org/articles/Sirek15_3.pdf

 Sirek, D. (2016).
 Turning toward an ethnographic approach to teaching: How ethnography in the music classroom can inform teaching practice.
 Canadian Music Educator, 57(4), 17-21.

 Chapters in Books

-Sirek, D. (in press).
-Singing the revolution in Grenada: Music in/as “we revo.”
-In C. Frierson-Campbell, C. Hall, & S. Powell (Eds.), Links & Anchors in the Sociology of Music Education: International Intersections Across Theory and Practice.
+Sirek, D. (2022).
+Singing the revo: Memories of music-in-revolution and music-as-revolution in Grenada, West Indies In C. Frierson-Campbell, C. Hall, S. Powell, & G. Rosabal-Coto (Eds.), Sociological Thinking in Music Education: International Intersections.
 Indiana University Press.

 Sirek, D. (2021).
 Jump up, wine, and wave: Soca music, social identity, and symbolic boundaries in Grenada, West Indies.
 In R. Wright, G. Johansen, P. Kanellopoulos, P. Schmidt (Eds.), Handbook to Sociology of Music Education (pp. 153-163).
 Routledge. https://www.routledge.com/The-Routledge-Handbook-to-Sociology-of-Music-Education/Wright-Johansen-Kanellopoulos-Schmidt/p/book/9781138586369